 Health considerations at work (just like safety), are a part of the risk assessment (RA) process, yet rarely have I seen more than one or two health items on the best of them.

-Ideally, all risk assessments are done early in any project or operation, with periodical reviews, and revisited if significant changes occur or required by legislation.
-You can do a high level (departmental or task focused), or individual RA’s.
+Ideally, all risk assessments are done early in any project or operation, with periodic reviews, and revisited if significant changes occur or required by legislation.
+You can do a high level (departmental or task-focused), or individual RA’s.

 But how many of us consider the personal health of workers: the old/young, the pregnant, those with long-term health conditions and those with disabilities?
 Also, don’t forget minor health issues that affect work, such as, ear infections which provoke dizziness, and dangerous visual disturbances that accompany migraines.
 How does that fit into RA’s?

 Do it Yourself Option

 Preventing work-related ill-health rarely requires getting in specialists.
 Many companies just need signposting to the appropriate advice on common subjects such as ergonomic design, the substitution of materials and processes, dust extraction, adjusting equipment, and healthy lifestyle programmes.
 If the company is big enough then there may be a safety professional employed, where they take on the responsibility for managing health risks along with safety.